GunpowderGuy/cmm-documentation/General_structure.md

         https://gitlab.haskell.org/ghc/ghc/-/blob/master/compiler/GHC/CmmToAsm/Wasm.hs

         https://gitlab.haskell.org/ghc/ghc/-/tree/master/compiler/GHC/CmmToAsm/Wasm

     Cmm Syntax

         ## compiler/GHC/Cmm/Syntax.hs: Core Cmm AST definitions.

         https://gitlab.haskell.org/ghc/ghc/-/blob/master/compiler/GHC/Cmm.hs

+        ( The pretty printer is also defined there )

     Utilities

        compiler/GHC/Cmm/Node.hs: Cmm node analysis/manipulation.

        compiler/GHC/Cmm/Lint.hs: Validates Cmm invariants.

+Questions?

+Does every programatically generated cmm code is low level?
+I think high level code is only used in manually writtten RTS code
+Is high level cmm entirely defined and implemented in parser.y?

+Csaba: Cmm has and add with carry primitive.
+Which STG code generator uses, however the textual cmm cant use it in any way

+Direction :

+Documennt the variations of cmm and which piece of code uses which variation.
+For example the parser uses variation A. The pretty printer uses B,  the native code generator uses C, the llvm generator uses D
+The STG to cmm uses E

+Documment the variations between the parser and pretty printer